Keyword(s) Category

-Antique County Atlas Town Maps of Pennsylvania, New York, Maine, Massachusetts, Rhode Island, New Hampshire, Vermont, & Connecticut Cities, Towns & Villages; plus Gazetteer Excerpts reproduced by Historical Ink ...
+Antique County Atlas Old Maps of Massachusetts, Maine, Rhode Island, New Hampshire, Vermont, & Connecticut, New York Towns & Villages; plus Gazetteer Excerpts

 These interesting old maps are called by many names: property-owner maps, homeowner maps, cadastral maps, landowner maps, or Beers maps (because several members of the Beers family were engaged in the map business in the late 1800s).